Types of butterflies whose wings can be found in our jewellery

 Diaethria anna neglecta

-This small butterfly with a wingspan of about 38 mm belongs to the family Nymphalidae.
-It is found in South America, mainly in countries such as Bolivia, Colombia, Ecuador, Peru and Venezuela.
-The upper side of the wings is black with thick blue stripes.
-On the underside, however, the butterfly is coloured red on the upper wings and white on the hind wings, where there is a distinctive black ornament in the form of the number 88.
+This small butterfly, with a wingspan of around 38 mm, belongs to the family Nymphalidae.
+It is found in South America, primarily in countries such as Bolivia, Colombia, Ecuador, Peru, and Venezuela.
+The upper wings are black with thick blue stripes.
+The underside is red on the upper wings and white on the hind wings, with a distinctive black marking shaped like the number 88.
 This species was discovered in 1869.
 It was described by Osbert Salvin, a British naturalist, primarily an ornithologist and herpetologist.

 Euphaea refulgens